CongLeSolutionX/MSE_CPSC-543-Software_Maintenance/docs/Software_Maintenance/Chapter_2/Discussing_Subjects.md

 license(s): MIT, CC BY 4.0
 ---

+# Discussion Subjects from chapter 2

 ---

 These two subjects below illustrate how the concepts in Chapter 2 are deeply intertwined and constantly relevant for an experienced iOS developer in the real world.

 ---

-# Subject 1: The Ever-Shifting Sands of the iOS Operational Environment – A Maintenance Nightmare (and Opportunity)
+## Subject 1: The Ever-Shifting Sands of the iOS Operational Environment – A Maintenance Nightmare (and Opportunity)

 Chapter 2 emphasizes the "Operational Environment" as a key component driving maintenance.
 For an iOS developer, this is acutely felt and constantly in motion.
 Apple's ecosystem is both a blessing and a curse in this regard: